AArtA1/MER/README.md

 tensorboard --logdir logs
 ```

-Open http://localhost:6006 in your browser to inspect losses, metrics and embeddings.
+Open http://localhost:6006 in your browser to inspect losses and metrics.

 ## 4. Training Configuration